Bug report #14517

 By elevating security on the installation folder – in my case c:\\Program Files\\QGIS Essen\\ - to allow users "change" rights, the search box became functional again – on every pc.

-#13 Updated by Victor Olaya almost 4 years ago
+#13 Updated by Victor Olaya over 4 years ago

 I cannot reproduce the error, but i think it might be related to the fact that the filter now tries to find the search string also in the help (the short one) of the algorithm